 - Will the development contribute to the strategic objectives of the Neighbourhood Plan in creating new nodes and improving connectivity to surrounding areas? - Is the design informed by an understanding of the historic hierarchy of streets, routes and spaces? - Have opportunities been explored to enhance permeability and/or legibility through building arrangement and design of prominent elements?

 Image: Typical complex forms and movement Credit: David Mahony / PCPT Architects

-Designing in the Jewellery Quarter Example: Layout and Movement
+Example: Layout and Movement

 St Pauls Quarter, Jewellery Quarter: Improving local permeability by establishing new public routes and re-establishing old routes across the urban block.